ajmasia/nixos-config/README.md

 ### Example Home Manager Configuration

-See `home-manager/user/syrax/home.nix` for a sample user environment.
+See `home-manager/user/beta/home.nix` for a sample user environment.

 ## Quick installation for the `lab` host

 1. **Perform a minimal NixOS installation**
-   Install NixOS with a minimal setup (no graphical environment) and create the user named `syrax` during the installation process.
+   Install NixOS with a minimal setup (no graphical environment) and create the user named `beta` during the installation process.

 2. **Boot and log in**
-   Start the machine and log in as the `syrax` user.
+   Start the machine and log in as the `beta` user.

 3. **Run the installation script**
    Download and execute the installation script using `nix-shell` and `curl`:
    ```sh
    nix-shell -p curl --run "curl -fsSL https://raw.githubusercontent.com/ajmasia/nixos-config/main/install.sh | bash"
    ```
-This will automatically apply the configuration for the `lab` host and the `syrax` user.
+This will automatically apply the configuration for the `lab` host and the `beta` user.

 ## License